piegope/doc/docs/en/rdm/mac/commands/home/status.md

 Expired
 		</td>
 		<td>
-An expired session can't be opened.
+An expired session cannot be opened.
 It can be set manually or automatically if the session expiration date is set in his property.
 		</td>
 	</tr>
 </table>